 Wildcat Tree Climbing offers everything from very simple to extreme adventure climbing opportunities, with a range of challenges for people of varying levels of comfort and physical ability.

-Our NETC trained and certified instructors invite you to join them in Massachusetts, where they will empower and guide you to get off the ground and into the realms of squirrels, the haunts of crows and owls, and the arms of New England’s rooted giants.
+Our NETC trained and certified instructor is Keith Harmon Snow: he invites you to join him in Massachusetts, where you will empower and guide you to get off the ground and into the realms of squirrels, the haunts of crows and owls, and the arms of New England’s rooted giants.

 Patient and thorough teaching skills are complemented by attention to responsible behavior and safety.
 Knowledgeable about wildlife and the environment, we share a general love for all things outdoors and a passion for adventure.
 Keith has climbed some of the world’s higher mountains and explored the world’s most fantastic forest ecosystems (e.g. Congo, Madagascar, Sumatra, Thailand, Vancouver Island).
 The skills taught in our Basic and Advanced tree climbing classes will enable you to move in and out of trees safely, comfortably, and efficiently -- whether you are an arborist, tree worker, outdoor enthusiast, sport climber, professional scientist (primatologist, botantist, ornithologist, climatologist, leaf collector, bug catcher, etc), or professional photographer or other.